fbredeme/ardupilot_wiki/copter/source/docs/systemid-mode-ctrl-optimization.rst

 | Disturbance Rejection              | see graph below |not applied    | Smaller is better    |
 +------------------------------------+-----------------+---------------+----------------------+

-The frequency-based disturbance rejection in decibel is shown below.
+The frequency-based disturbance rejection curve in decibel is shown below.
 As a reference, the blue line represents the rejection gain that is achieved with the default parameters of ArduCopter.
+The optimized system is required to stay bellow the yellow area to have a better disturbance rejection.

 .. image:: ../images/disturbanceRejectionRequirement.png
 :name: fig-dist-reject-req